Saudi Arabia–Syria relations: 2010s and Syrian Civil War

-In March 2018, Mohammad bin Salman, the Crown Prince of Saudi Arabia, said in an interview that "Bashar Assad is staying, but I believe that Bashar’s interests is not to let the Iranians do whatever they want to do."
+In March 2018, Mohammad bin Salman, the Crown Prince of Saudi Arabia, said in an interview that "Bashar al-Assad is staying, but I believe that Bashar's interests is not to let the Iranians do whatever they want to do."
 This was interpreted as a break from the previous Saudi insistence that Assad leave office.
 However, he also stated his opposition to withdrawal of U.S. Special Operations forces from eastern Syria, which is under the control of the Syrian Democratic Forces (SDF) rather than the Assad government.
 A few weeks later, Jubair indicated the country was open towards deploying its own troops in eastern Syria.

 Saudi Arabia has provided support for the SDF, and has met in May 2018 with SDF officials to expand military ties.
-On 26 August 2018, Lebanese MP Nawwaf Moussawi claimed that Assad rejected an offer by Prince Mohammad for Saudi Arabia to provide reconstruction aid in exchange for Syria cutting its ties with Iran and Hezbollah.
+On 26 August 2018, Lebanese MP Nawwaf Moussawi claimed that Assad rejected an offer by Prince Mohammad of Saudi Arabia to provide reconstruction aid in exchange for Syria cutting its ties with Iran and Hezbollah.

 On 29 August 2018, Jubeir stated at a joint press conference with Russian foreign minister Sergey Lavrov that Saudi Arabia would work with Russia in bringing about a political solution to the Syrian Civil War.
 His remarks were welcomed by Syrian foreign minister Walid Muallem, who praised "the new language used to determine Saudi Arabia’s position".
 In November 2018, it was reported that Saudi Arabia and Syria were negotiating a political reconciliation, with the United Arab Emirates as an intermediary.
 The talks included potential future cooperation against the Muslim Brotherhood in the region.

 In January 2019, the Saudi foreign ministry denied a report that it would be immediately reopening its embassy in Damascus, following decisions by the UAE and Bahrain to reopen respective embassies there.
 In February 2019, it was reported that Russia was launching a focused lobbying effort on Saudi Arabia and three other Arab countries to support the readmission of Syria to the Arab League, and that Saudi Arabia was seeking assurances that Russia would reduce Iranian political influence in Syria as a prerequisite for doing so.

-Since February 2019, Syrian state media has ceased criticism of Saudi Arabia, focusing instead on Qatar and Turkey as threats, while Saudi foreign minister Faisal bin Farhan Al Saud has avoided criticizing Syria in his speeches since his appointment in October 2019.
+Since February 2019, Syrian state media ceased criticism of Saudi Arabia, focusing instead on Qatar and Turkey as threats, while Saudi foreign minister Faisal bin Farhan Al Saud avoided criticising Syria in his speeches since his appointment in October 2019.